Healthdirect Free Australian health advice you can count on.

 • deliberately misusing laxatives, appetite suppressants, enemas and diuretics

-• obsessive behaviour around body weight or shape (weighing themselves obsessively, pinching waist or wrists)
+• obsessive behaviours around body weight or shape (repeated weighing, pinching waist or wrists)

 • binge eating